timfayz/SEM/docs/guide.md

 .element-1, ._mix {color: #fff;}
 .element-2, ._mix {background: blue;}
 ```

-Now we need to introduce one of the key principle about mixes - **mix should be made of elements** or in other words consists of them.
+Now we need to introduce one of the key principles about mixes - **mixes should be made of elements** or, in other words, consist of them.
 SHOULD means *as much as possible*.
-Let's apply the rule on our previous "real-life" example:
+Let's apply this rule to our previous real-life example:

 ```SCSS
 /*
  * GUI-elements set